tanweijie123/tp/docs/UserGuide.md

 :information_source: **Note:**
 FitEgo will not allow you to have clients with the same email.
-This is because we believe that email is the most suitable identifier to differentiate between clients.
+This is because we believe that email is the most suitable identifier to differentiate clients.
 </div>